24-Hour Roadside Assistance for Cars and Trucks

 • Quick-fix services

-Any benefits you receive on top of these basics are determined by the roadside assistance plan you sign up for.
+Any benefits you receive on top of these basics are determined by the roadside assistance plan you have.
 For example, some plans include trip interruption coverage or a guaranteed arrest bond if you’re charged with a traffic violation.
 Plans may also offer savings on car maintenance costs, car rentals, hotels, and other perks.
 Extra benefits may come at an extra cost, however, so it’s important to compare plans carefully.

-There are a few different ways you can get a roadside assistance plan, including:
+There are a few different ways you can get a roadside assistance plan:

 • Many insurance companies offer some type of roadside assistance coverage, usually as an add-on to your auto insurance policy.
 If you’re concerned about cost, there are other ways to lower car insurance premiums.